SAP-samples/abap-cheat-sheets/34_OO_Design_Patterns.md

   - The test class may be implemented as follows:
     - Since private attributes are not accessible in local test classes, the local test class is declared as a local friend of the global class.
     - In the test method, an object of the class under test and a test double are created.
 The test double is declared with a reference to the interface (here, a local class is used that creates a test double).
-    - The effect is as follows: When the method to be tested is called "regularly" (for example, when executing the class using _F9_, as in the example case) without passing the optional parameter, the an object of the "regular" data provider (in this example, it is of type `lcl_data_provider`) is created following the evaluation of the `IF` statement, which means it uses production data.
+    - The effect is as follows: When the method to be tested is called "regularly" (for example, when executing the class using _F9_, as in the example case) without passing the optional parameter, an object of the "regular" data provider (in this example, it is of type `lcl_data_provider`) is created following the evaluation of the `IF` statement, which means it uses production data.
 However, when the unit test is executed (for example, by choosing _Ctrl/Cmd + Shift + F10_) and the optional parameter is supplied, the parameter is bound and, thus, uses the test double (in this case, of type `ltd_test_data`), which gets injected via the parameter.

 <br>